travelster/DBGallery/fundamentals/sharing.md

 - Find previous shares by sorting by when the share was created, its name, expiration date, and more.

 ![Sharing Unfurling](/assets/Share-Management.png)

-NOTE: Currently only those with administrative access can see this page.